shakibbinkabir/nudge/README.md

 ### Screenshots

-> *Will be added in the v1.0*
+> *Will be added in the v1.0 launch.*

 -----

 ## Key Features

-  * ✨ **Dynamic & Inspiring New Tab Page**: A beautiful, auto-refreshing background image to create a calm and focused environment.
+  * ✨ **Dynamic & Inspiring New Tab Page**: A beautiful, auto-refreshing background image with a readability overlay.
-  * ✅ **Intelligent Task Prioritization**: A to-do list that automatically sorts your tasks by completion status, priority level, and deadline, ensuring you always see what matters most.
+  * ✅ **Intelligent Task Prioritization**: A to-do list that automatically sorts tasks by completion status, priority level, and deadline.
-  * 🚫 **Distraction Intervention System**: Define your own list of distracting websites.
-Nudge will intercept your visit and gently remind you of your priorities.
-  * 🧘 **Flexible Snooze Functionality**: Need to visit a blocked site?
-You can "snooze" the block for a set duration, giving you the flexibility you need.
+  * 🧠 **Smart Task Input**: The "Add Task" field can intelligently detect dates and priorities from natural language (e.g., "Finish report by Friday high priority").
+  * 🚫 **Advanced Distraction Management**: A completely redesigned system to manage your blacklist with Block/Unblock toggles, favicons for easy identification, and a real-time favicon preview.
+  * 🧘 **Fully Animated Intervention UI**: A beautiful "frosted glass" intervention page that animates in sequence to gently guide you back to focus.
+  * ⚙️ **State-Aware Settings Dashboard**: A professional, "Tech Dashboard" style settings page that dynamically adapts to your configuration.
-  * ⚙️ **Dual API Key System**: Choose between an easy, one-click setup using the Nudge API or bring your own Pexels key for unlimited, private access to background images.
+  * 🔐 **Dual API Key System**: Choose between an easy email/OTP setup using the Nudge API or bring your own Pexels key for unlimited, private access.

 -----